 And the major deciding factor between these two paths?
-The level of outrage shown by the citizens of the world, which is what motivates governments to act, and the resolve on NATO, UN, EU, US and UK to keep taking more slices of salami in reply.
+The level of outrage shown by the citizens of the world, which is what motivates governments to act, and the resolve on NATO, UN, EU, US and UK to prevent Russia taking more slices of salami in reply.
 The fate of the globe is at stake.

 Background: Salami Tactics.